Why experts predict global magnesium metal production can increase 15-fold

 In this shifting landscape, potential magnesium buyers — engineers and production managers from the automotive, aerospace, construction, energy, and pharmaceutical industries — often hold back on large, long-term commitments to magnesium.
 Though they recognize the many benefits of magnesium, they cannot take the risk of inconsistent supplies and pricing in their long, complex supply chains and fast-moving assembly lines.

 Many of the world’s primary manufacturers remain critically exposed to magnesium metal supply disruption, as do the thousands of downstream fabricators they supply.
-Secure magnesium metal supply with net-zero emissions is a required component part of the global journey.
+Secure magnesium metal supply with net zero emissions is a required component part of the global journey.

-The Biden Administration is actively looking for ways to reignite the industry sector, releasing a recent policy trial balloon looking to import more metals from Canada, Australia and Brazil.
-Moving the US away from being a primary mining source toward using international sources for primary metals and producing value-add products is based in solid labor economics and informed by the potential environmental upside of increasing accessibility to lighter and less polluting vehicles.
+The Biden Administration is actively looking for ways to reignite the industry sector, releasing a recent policy trial balloon looking to import more metals from Canada, Australia, and Brazil.
+Moving the US away from being a primary mining source toward using international sources for primary metals and producing value-add products is based in solid labour economics and informed by the potential environmental upside of increasing accessibility to lighter and less polluting vehicles.